Rules and recommendations

-The operator of a shopping centre with a sales area exceeding 5,000 m2 (only in Czech) must ensure:
+The operator of a shopping center with a sales area exceeding 5,000 m2 (only in Czech) must ensure:

-- visible signage indicating the instruction to maintain a 1.5 m spacing between persons in publicly accessible areas in the shopping centre (e.g. in the form of infographics, spots on the centre's radio, etc.).
+- visible signage indicating the instruction to maintain a 1.5 m spacing between persons in publicly accessible areas in the shopping center (e.g. in the form of infographics, spots on the center's radio, etc.).

 It is possible to provide wifi connection for the public in the shopping centers.

 Children's corners may be opened under the conditions stated here: children's corners.
 The operator must keep a record of all children present in the play area for possible epidemiological investigations.
 The record must include the name, surname, and contact details of the legal guardian (ideally a telephone number).
 The records must then be kept for 30 days from the date of the event.